pkulchenko/fullmoon/README.md

 ```

 This application responds to any request for `/hello` URL with returning
-"Hello, world" content (and 200 HTTP status) and responds with returning
+"Hello, world" content (and the 200 status code) and responds with the
-404 status for all other requests.
+404 status code for all other requests.

 ## Quick reference